Axway/amplify-central/content/en/docs/connect_manage_environ/mesh_management/traceability_agent_configuration.md

       description: ''
 ```

-Once these two resources are setup, the APIServiceInstance for the published API needs to be setup with the reference for AccessRequestDefinition and CredenitialRequestDefinition, like in example below
+Once these two resources are setup, the APIServiceInstance for the published API needs to be setup with the reference for AccessRequestDefinition and CredenitialRequestDefinition, like in example below.

 ```yaml
 kind: APIServiceInstance